SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-- **Daylight Saving Time begins**: On Sunday, March 13, 2022, clocks were set forward one hour at 2:00 AM to begin Daylight Saving Time (DST) in most parts of the United States.
-This event occurs annually on the second Sunday in March.
-However, please note that not all US states or territories participate in Daylight Saving Time.
-For instance, Hawaii and most of Arizona do not observe DST.
+- Daylight Saving Time begins: In the USA, Daylight Saving Time typically begins at 2:00 AM on the second Sunday in March, which in some years falls on March 13.
+On this day, clocks are set forward one hour, effectively moving an hour of daylight from the morning to the evening.
+Not all states observe this change, with notable exceptions being Arizona (except for the Navajo Nation) and Hawaii.

-- **Selection Sunday for NCAA Basketball**:
+Please note that events can vary from year to year, and other
 ### Positive Qoute
 ------
-"Believe in the magic of new beginnings and embrace each day with a grateful heart. 💖🌅 Every sunrise is a canvas of possibilities painted with the colors of hope. ✨🎨"
+"Every sunrise 🌅 is a new chapter in your story filled with hope and endless possibilities.
+Embrace it with all your heart ❤️ and let your spirit soar 🚀!"